 Finding bottled water in the Tampa Bay area has been tough with people preparing for Hurricane Irma and people who have found it say it’s super expensive.

-Attorney General Pam Bondi addressed that in a press conference on Wednesday night saying that a case of water has been capped at $2.97 a case at Home Depot.
-There is no exact percentage for price gouging, but if you feel like it is grossly more, please contact the Attorney General’s price gouging hotline at 1-866-966-7226.
+Attorney General Pam Bondi addressed that in a press conference on Wednesday night saying that a case of water has been capped at $2.97 a case.
+If you see prices higher than that, the Attorney General’s office encourages you to call the price gouging hotline at 1-866-966-7226.

 If you can’t find water, now is the best time to start filling water bottles, Tupperware bowls, jugs anything you have at your house you can fill with water.
 Put those in your refrigerator right now and if you do lose power, at least you will have chilled, drinking water on hand.